Locearbhaill/Raycasted-OpenGL-C-Template/README.md

 To compile this first ensure all of your includes at the top are pointing at the right files for your own setup.

-Then run the following command:
+Then run the following command(in MinGW):

         gcc raycaster.c -o yourNameForTheExE GL/glut32.lib -lopengl32 -lglu32 -lm